slysik/tac-7/README.md

 1. **Upload Data**: Click "Upload" to open the modal
    - Use sample data buttons for quick testing
-   - Or drag and drop your own .csv or .json files
+   - Or drag and drop your own .csv, .json, or .jsonl files
+   - Files are uploaded to your Snowflake data warehouse
    - Uploading a file with the same name will overwrite the existing table
+   - Table names are automatically converted to uppercase (Snowflake convention)
 2. **Query Your Data**: Type a natural language query like "Show me all users who signed up last week"
    - Press `Cmd+Enter` (Mac) or `Ctrl+Enter` (Windows/Linux) to run the query
+   - Queries execute against Snowflake tables
 3. **View Results**: See the generated SQL and results in a table format
+   - SQL uses Snowflake syntax with double-quoted identifiers
+   - Data types displayed are Snowflake types (NUMBER, VARCHAR, etc.)
 4. **Generate Data**: Click the "⚡ Generate" button next to any table to automatically generate 10 realistic synthetic data rows using AI
    - The system analyzes existing data patterns and generates realistic synthetic data
    - Works with tables that have at least 1 existing row
+   - New rows are inserted directly into Snowflake
-5. **Manage Tables**: Click the × button on any table to remove it
+5. **Manage Tables**: Click the × button on any table to remove it from Snowflake

 ## Development